 The Honourable Brendan Nelson AO BMBS FRACP (Hon) FAMA

 Dr Brendan Nelson has been the Director of the Australian War Memorial since 2012.
-Prior to this, he was the Australian Ambassador to Belgium, Luxembourg, the European Union and NATO (2009–12).
-Apart from overseeing a major transformation in Australia’s relationships with the European Union and NATO, Dr Nelson forged deep links with the communities of Flanders, where almost 18,000 Australians lost their lives during the First World War.
+Prior to this, he was the Australian Ambassador to Belgium, Luxembourg, the European Union and NATO (2010–12).
+Apart from overseeing a major transformation in Australia’s relationships with the European Union and NATO, Dr Nelson forged deep links with the communities of Flanders, where almost 14,000 Australians lost their lives during the First World War.
 Dr Nelson worked as a medical practitioner from 1985 to 1995 and in 1993 was elected unopposed as National President of the Australian Medical Association (AMA).
 In 1996 Dr Nelson was elected to the Federal Parliament of Australia and in 2001 was promoted to the Cabinet in the senior portfolio of Minister for Education, Science and Training.
 In 2006 he became Minister for Defence when troops were deployed to Iraq, Afghanistan, East Timor and the Solomon Islands.
 In November 2007 Dr Nelson was elected leader of the Liberal Party of Australia, serving as Leader of the Opposition until September 2008.
 The following year he retired from federal politics before taking up his ambassadorial appointment.
 Dr Nelson was appointed an Officer of the Order of Australia (AO) in January 2016 for his services to the community, the parliament of Australia, diplomacy and cultural leadership.
-In addition to being Director of the Australian War Memorial Dr Nelson is a Distinguished Visiting Fellow at ANU; a member of the Chief Scientist’s Advisory Council; Patron of Lifeline ACT; Patron of Trish MS Research; Patron of the Weary Dunlop Foundation; Patron of Legacy Australia; Patron of Soldier On and ambassador for the Reserve Defence Forces.
+In addition to being Director of the Australian War Memorial Dr Nelson is a Distinguished Visiting Fellow at ANU; Member of the Australian Genome Project Advisory Board; Patron of Lifeline ACT; Patron of Trish MS Research; Patron of the Weary Dunlop Foundation; Patron of the NSW RSL and Services Clubs; Ambassador for Legacy Australia; Ambassador for Soldier On and Ambassador for the Defence Reserve Forces Council.